Navigate a service

 How it works

-Together, the GOV.UK header and Service navigation components work together to assure users that they’re in the right place to use your service.
+Together, the GOV.UK header component and Service navigation component work together to assure users that they’re in the right place to use your service.
 They also help users understand that GOV.UK functions as one website.

 The GOV.UK header (black background) includes space to show: